 Taiwan may be a small island, it's one that holds much beauty.
 There are plenty of tourist attractions for one to see.
 Give yourself two weeks to fully explore the city then come back and visit the countryside!
 Here are the remaining spots I recommend in Taipei starting with...

 Ximending.
-Located in the Wanhua district, the shopping neighborhood is targeted more for the youngsters.
-Japanese culture influenced much of the area, even giving Ximending the nickname, “the Harajuku of Taiwan.”
+This shopping neighborhood is teeming with teenagers and youngsters.
+Japanese culture influenced much of the area, even giving Ximending the nickname, "the Harajuku of Taiwan."

 For a little history lesson, go to the Red House Theater, Taiwan's creative and cultural center.
 The public market outside the theater showcases artistic talent, selling all handmade items - a great change of pace from the typical souvenirs.

-In the same district is the most well known temple, Longshan temple.
-It is recommended to visit at night as the lights illuminate the shrine in the most beautiful way.
+In the same district is the most well-known temple, Longshan temple.
+Get a different view of the temple at night when the lights illuminate the shrine in the most beautiful way.

 Hop on the train and head north to the port, Dansui.
 Sometimes it's nice to get away from the city and enjoy nature at it's best.

 There are plenty of shops and stores, including some of the best pineapple cakes.
-Grab a bowl of fish ball soup, buy one or several boxes of pineapple cake and enjoy the calming waters.
+Grab a bowl of fishball soup, buy several boxes of pineapple cake and enjoy the calming waters.
 There are tons of great seafood restaurants and Taiwanese food so take your pick and eat up!

-Last but not least is the Taiwan’s National Palace Museum.
+Last but not least is Taiwan's National Palace Museum.
 The antique museum holds an impressive almost 700,000 artifacts and artworks, making it one of the largest in the world.
-You can see about 3,000 pieces at a time as the exhibitions rotate every 3 months and the remaining artifacts are kept in temperature controlled vaults to preserve the quality.
-3,000 pieces out of 700,000 doesn’t seem like much, less than 1%, but it’ll still take you a good amount of time to do a complete walk through.
-The food sold in the food court isn’t great, but that’s pretty much expected.
+You can see about 3,000 pieces at a time as the exhibitions rotate every 3 months.
+3,000 pieces out of 700,000 don't seem like much but it'll still take you a good amount of time to do a complete walkthrough.

-Besides the main museum, there is a small fine arts museum as you walk down the hill.
-There is no entry fee but the entire building is quite small so don’t expect paintings on paintings.
-We ended our visit with a walk through the park below.
-Koi fish fill the lakes that you can actually feed with the fish food sold at the vending machines.
+Besides the main museum, there is also a small fine arts museum down the hill.
+There is no entry fee but the entire building is quite small.
+Finish your visit with a walk through the park below.
 A perfect way to end the way.